 - a.
-Head and Bursar.
-The Governors delegate day-to-day responsibility and oversight through the Head to the Bursar for ensuring the school has adequate and appropriate first aid policies, equipment, facilities and trained personnel. - b.
+Head.
+The Governors delegate day-to-day responsibility and oversight through the Head for ensuring the school has adequate and appropriate first aid policies, equipment, facilities and trained personnel. - b.
 School Doctor.
-The School Medical Officer, based at the Swan Practice, Buckingham (01280 818600), is employed to visit the school on a weekly basis during term time, (or as required) to ensure that the correct medical, first aid and clinical procedures are applied.
-Currently the School Doctor visits on a Monday. - Advising on relevant policies and procedures - Providing support and advice to the nursing staff - Conducting regular meetings with nursing staff and supporting their CPD - Acting as the GP for all full boarders who will be registered with her Practice - Provide general health care to pupils.
-Staff and pupils registered with another practice should seek further advice from their own GP - Conduct additional visits if there are significant numbers of sick children - Provide additional advice if there are significant numbers of sick children - c.
+Our school doctor is Dr Beth Peel and is, based at the 3W's practice is employed to oversee the health of all full time boarders in school, to ensure that the correct medical, first aid and clinical procedures are applied.. - Advising on relevant policies and procedures - Providing support and advice to the nursing staff - Conducting regular meetings with nursing staff and supporting their CPD - Acting as the GP for all full boarders who will be registered with her Practice - Provide general health care to pupils.
+Staff and pupils registered with another practice should seek further advice from their own GP - Conduct additional visits if there are significant numbers of sick children - Provide additional advice if there are significant numbers of sick children.

+- c.
 School Nurse.
-The School Nurse is a Registered Nurse on part 1 of the register, based in the school surgery on the ground floor of the Main House and oversees medical routines for the whole School as set out in this policy and has the delegated responsibility for Swanbourne House School FIRST AID POLICY October 2020 © Swanbourne House School drafting/reviewing related documentation.
-The School Nurse is line managed jointly by the School Medical Officer and the Bursar.

-- (1) The School Nurse holds a current NMC registration and keeps professionally updated.
-Revalidation is checked at annual appraisal. - (2) Nursing staff are responsible for ensuring that members of staff have the appropriate and necessary first aid training (delivered by HSE recommended bodies) and that staff have sufficient understanding and confidence to deliver the required first aid at the point of need.

-Early Years Foundation Stage (EYFS) requirement for this setting is at least one person with a current paediatric first aid certificate is on the premises at all times when the children are present.
+The School Nurse is a Registered Nurse on part 1 of the register, based in the school surgery on the ground floor of the Main House and oversees medical routines for the whole School as set out in this policy and has the delegated responsibility for drafting/reviewing related documentation.
+The School Nurse is line managed jointly be the School Medical Officer and the Assistant Head (Pastoral). - (1) The School Nurse holds a current NMC registration and keeps professionally updated.
+Revalidation is checked at annual appraisal. - (2) Nursing staff are responsible for ensuring that members of staff have the appropriate and necessary first aid training (delivered by HSE recommended bodies) and that staff have sufficient understanding and confidence to deliver the required first aid at the point of need. - (3) Early Years Foundation Stage (EYFS) requirement for this setting is at least one person with a current paediatric first aid certificate is on the premises at all times when the children are present.
 This also applies to outings and trips.
 Staff who are paediatric first aid trained are collated on the expanded SCR.

-In the School most teaching staff are first aid trained and receive update training every three years.
-Staff who are first aid trained are listed on the expanded SCR.
+In the School in September 2022, 13 members of staff are first aid trained and they receive update training every three years.
+Staff who are first aid trained are listed on the expanded SCR and the Assistant Head Pastoral also has an updated list.